Home Showcase Layouts Projects Features Liveries Listings Interactive Links Site Updates

-Many thanks to John for his notes, and to Ian Espiner, Mark Austin and others from the GWR E-list for additional information.
+Many thanks to John for his notes, and to Ian Espiner, Mark Austin and others from the GWR e-list for additional information.

 John Lewis writes: